 - 1. The department shall conduct the residency program in a manner that will ensure that the educational benefits to the resident take precedence over any services that the organization may obtain from the resident. - 2.
 The department shall provide experience in different facets of the defined area of practice, as well as areas complementary to the defined area of practice. - a) Scheduling of residents on a duty (service) roster is acceptable, provided that the activities of the duty (service) roster are in keeping with the objectives of the advanced (year 2) pharmacy residency.
-Tasks related to the duty (service) roster shall be evaluated in a manner similar to evaluation of other academic requirements of the residency program, and the department shall not assign the resident to perform repetitive tasks solely to meet its service needs. - 3.
+Tasks related to the duty (service) roster shall be assessed in a manner similar to the assessment of other academic requirements of the residency program (e.g., as part of the formal longitudinal assessment), and the department shall not assign the resident to perform repetitive tasks solely to meet its service needs. - 3.
 The department shall be led and managed by a professionally competent, legally qualified practitioner who provides effective leadership and management for the achievement of the short- and long-term goals of the department and the organization relating to pharmacy practice, delivery of pharmacy services, and medication use.